rashidarudino/rashidarudino/README.md

 💭💬🗯️ How to reach me: shoot me a message via email or on the contact me section of my site; I promise I'm friendly!

+🥧 Side fact: I love to cook with a coffe cert from CBD college and a Certificate II in Kitchen Operations.
 ## Quote for Now
 ![Quote](https://github-readme-quotes-bay.vercel.app/quote)